janscience/FishFinder/docs/electrodes.md

     canceled out, because it is picked up with opposite signs by the two channels.
   - Subtract them.
 Same search properties as dipole fishfinder.
-Really bad for recording.
+Really bad for recording because signal amplitude gets really low.
 Therefore, this configuration is not an option.
   - Record them both as two channels.
 Similar as the two-channel dipole fishfinder, but can not differentiate between search phase and head-tail configuration.

+If you use a stereo jack for this three-electrode fishfinder, then the center electrode should be connected to the sleeve (ground, bottom end), the tip electrode to the tip (left, hot) and the back electrode to the ring (right, cold).
+If this is plugged into a mono amplifier (guitar amplifier), then the ring is short-circuited with ground.
+You are left with a fishfinder that measures the tip electrode versus the central ground electrode.
+The back electrode is useless und the effective length of the fishfinder is halfed, resulting in signals of much less amplitude.

 ## Comparison